lakshmankumar12/nixPowerToolNotes/misc_tools.md

 xfreerdp /u:username /p:password /v:server-ip /cert-ignore /dynamic-resolution
 xfreerdp /u:svt-3 /p:svt-3 /v:172.26.8.251 /cert-ignore /dynamic-resolution

+## for vnc
+## this shows up under start->internet:
+apt-get install -y tigervnc-viewer

 ## for access virt-manager of another m/c
+apt update
-apt update ; apt-get install -y openssh-client
+apt-get install -y openssh-client
-## and just ssh -X target_machine .. the x-forwarding should work as long as the remote sshd is configured to allow that
+## and just ssh -Y target_machine .. the x-forwarding should work as long as the remote sshd is configured to allow that

 ```